ravi688/ravi688/README.md

 I'm a GPU Software Engineer who has excellent understanding and hands on experience of C, C++, Vulkan API, GPU Computing Model, 3D Rendering, and 3D Mathematics.
 I've worked on GPU Compilers based on LLVM, and 3D Renderer based on Vulkan API.
 In Open Source world, I sometimes contribute to Glslang Project which is a GLSL frontend for SPIR-V.

-## Goal in the Engineering and Research Career
-My ultimate goal in GPU software engineering is to develop GPU Computing and Rendering frameworks for Scientific Visualizations and Simulations which will be available free of cost for anybody anywhere in the world.
-I believe, many scientific concepts can be understood and analysed more conveniently with the help of GPUs and Extensive Software Support which is user friendly and doesn't require much technical in-depth knowledge.

 ## Key Projects
 #### [Spectrum Graphics Engine (SGE)](https://github.com/ravi688/VulkanRenderer) // Owner and the only developer/maintainer of the project
 - A low level graphics engine built on Vulkan API